Kentucky to unveil results of Breonna Taylor shooting death probe -local report | Law-Order

 Kentucky Attorney General Daniel Cameron is set to unveil on Wednesday afternoon the results of a grand jury probe into the deadly police shooting in March of Breonna Taylor, USA Today/ The Courier Journal reported.

-The newspaper did not specify its source.
-Elizabeth Kuhn, a spokeswoman for the attorney general, did not immediately respond to queries.
+Without specifying its source, the newspaper said the attorney general's announcement would be made at 1:30 p.m.
+EDT (1730 GMT).
+Cameron's office made no posting on its website or social media pages regarding an announcement, and Elizabeth Kuhn, a spokeswoman for the attorney general, did not immediately respond to queries.

+The newspaper said it had confirmation from the Administrative Office of the Courts that a Jefferson County grand jury would present its report on the Taylor case to Jefferson Circuit Judge Annie O'Connell at 1:15 p.m.
+EDT.
+Reuters was unable to immediately verify that.
 The city has been bracing for a possible announcement since Tuesday, with barricades blocking much of its downtown to vehicular traffic.
-Police shot Taylor, 26, in front of her boyfriend after they forced their way into her apartment with a so-called no knock warrant.

 - READ MORE ON: